MSc, PgCert, PgDip

 The programme is distinctive in that it is designed to be of interest to a wide range of health professionals and to those from other disciplines with an interest in health or health care delivery.
 Health professionals require both academic accreditation and flexibility when pursuing Continuing Professional Development (CPD) and our postgraduate courses endeavour to fulfil these needs.
 This flexible course is available on a part-time (up to three years) or a modular route (up to 5 years).
 Additionally, modules can be taken as independent standalone units of study.

-There are four Schools in the Faculty of Medicine and Health Sciences: the School of Health and Rehabilitation, the School of Medicine, the School of Nursing and Midwifery and the School of Pharmacy.
+There are four Schools in the Faculty of Medicine and Health Sciences: the School of Allied Health Professions, the School of Medicine, the School of Nursing and Midwifery and the School of Pharmacy.
 Each of these offers a range of modules at postgraduate (M) level, each of which can potentially form part of a programme of study on this course.
 In addition, there are a number of modules offered within the Faculty of Humanities and Social Sciences and the Faculty of Natural Science with a strong relevance to health.

 Aims of the course